 - 8.2.1 Describe potential impacts of the proposed land uses taking into consideration the proposed measures that would be used to avoid or minimise impacts.
-The impact prediction must address: - landscape (including visual amenity) and land uses in and around the project area, referring to regional plans and local government planning schemes - any existing mining, petroleum, geothermal and greenhouse gas storage tenures overlying or adjacent to the project site, and any to be applied for as part of this project - any infrastructure proposed to be located within, or which may have impacts on, the Stock Route Network. - 8.2.2 Address the requirements of the Regional Planning Interests Act 2014.10 - 8.2.3 For surface mines and projects with activities that disturb the land surface, describe the proposed land use during and after the project.
-Show how the land form during and post mining will be stable and non-eroding over time (describe how current technologies will be applied). - 8.2.4 Detail any known or potential sources of contaminated land that could be impacted by the project.
+The impact prediction must address: - landscape (including visual amenity) and land uses in and around the project area, referring to regional plans and local government planning schemes - any existing mining, petroleum, geothermal and greenhouse gas storage tenures overlying or adjacent to the project site, and any to be applied for as part of this project - any infrastructure proposed to be located within, or which may have impacts on, the Stock Route Network and existing road use - acid sulphate soils. - 8.2.2 Address the requirements of the Regional Planning Interests Act 2014.9